The British Guild of Beer Writers was formed in 1988 to help spread the word about beers, brewing and pubs.

-Roger was designated the role of invitation writing.
+Roger was designated the role of sending out the invitations.
 Enthusiasts accepted and turned up at the Waterside Inn in King’s Cross late autumn.
-But the meeting abandoned because of the live music.
-Their return to the Waterside later that year was success.
+But the meeting was abandoned because of the live music.
+Their return to the Waterside later that year was a success.
 And the Guild’s first AGM was scheduled for February 1988 at the Horniman in Hay’s Wharf.

 Michael Jackson was elected chair of the newly formed British Guild of Beer Writers.
 The committee – Jackson (Chair), Michael Hardman (Secretary), Iain Dobson (Treasurer), Mike Ripley, Peter Martin and Roger Protz – met regularly in the Calthorpe Arms in Gray’s Inn Road.
 It was agreed right from the get-go that there should be regular seminars to help educate members on matter brewing and beer.
 And there would also be annual awards.

 The awards were to shout to a sceptical world that there was massive diversity and huge interest in beer and pubs.
 They were to recognise the talent and commitment of those pioneering souls who were making beer-writing into a true artform.
 They were to encourage journalists, authors and story-tellers to embrace the endlessly fascinating world of beer and pubs in their work.

 The legacy of the IPA seminar the Guild held at the Barbican in London in 1994 lives on.
 Organised by Roger Protz and Mark Dorber, and supported by broadcaster Oz Clarke, brewer Garrett Oliver, and a whole host of eminent beer writers and brewers, it can lay claim to having kick-started the revival of IPA as a beer style.